 The Gemara in Megillah (29a - 30b) devotes considerable attention to the details of the “Arba Parshiyos”, including how to compute the Jewish calendar’s nineteen-year-cycle of which exact week will host which special reading.
-It seems a bit confusing, but luckily several of our great early authorities, including the Rif, Rashi and the Rosh, give a simple mnemonic that allows anyone to figure out which week is which.
+It seems a bit confusing, but luckily several of our great early authorities, including the Rif, Rashi, and the Rosh, give a simple mnemonic that allows anyone to figure out which week is which.
 This is especially practical for a shul’s gabbai who has to arrange the Sifrei Torah to the proper places on each of these weeks.
-In fact, this code is so useful that it is even cited as halacha by the Shulchan Aruch!
+In fact, this code is so useful that it is even cited as halacha by the Tur and Shulchan Aruch.

 ZAVD”U - זבד"ו - Unlocking the Code

-The Rishonim teach us that each of these letters stands for an additional code: ZAT”U, B”O, DA”D, U”BIV; and knowing their meanings will help us calculate which week each of the Parshiyos will fall out on.
+The Rishonim teach us that each of these letters stands for an additional code: ZAT”U, B”O, DA”D, U”BIV (or U”BYU); and knowing their meanings will help us calculate which week each of the Parshiyos will fall out on.
 The first letter of each of these codes refers to which day of the week Rosh Chodesh Adar falls out on, and the remaining letters refer to which day(s) of the week during the month is a “skip week”, with no special reading.